The Holstroms

 How this particular Holstrom family began...

-Flash forward over three decades past a couple of failed businesses, many varied careers, two kids, many motorcycles and cars, three dogs, 8,000 record albums (still has them), 600 45's, 300 78's, 1,000 reel-to-reel 7 & 10-inch tapes (still has them), 600 cassettes (want some?), 8,000 CDs (too many), 800,000 MP3s (way too many, a number growing daily), a dozen homes, to now: Living in the 'burbs, owning a van & a hybrid & a motorcycle, watching both kids row on the Occoquan and the Potomac.
+Flash forward over four decades, past several major failed businesses and varied careers, two kids, many motorcycles and cars, three dogs, 8,000 record albums (still have all of them), 600 45's, 400 78's (still have them), 1,000 reel-to-reel 7 & 10-inch tapes (still), 600 cassettes (want some?), 13,000 CDs (way too many), nearly a million .mp3s, a dozen homes, to now: living in the 'burbs, owning two hybrids & a BMW motorcycle.

-©2007 The Four (Five) Holstroms of Northern Virginia
+©2013 The Four (Five) Holstroms of Northern Virginia